Featured in this post

 “You’ll find temples dedicated to everything from the development of spycraft and space travel to serious dives into modern art and African American history,” writes Conde Nast Traveler.
-Many of these are located along the National Mall, a great swath of green in the middle of the U.S. capital that is also known as “America’s front’s yard.”
+Many of these are located along the National Mall, a great swath of green in the middle of the U.S. capital, also known as “America’s front yard.”

 All told, there are nearly 100 museums spread across Washington.
-Here’s some of our favorites!
+Here are some of our favorites!

 Fun and Interactive Museums in Washington, DC